-Have you ever faced a really strong wind, and even felt like it would knock you over?
-Did you know how fast that wind was blowing?
-One handy fact: once wind hits 25 miles an hour, flags will blow straight to the side.
-But you’ll still stay standing up.
+Have you ever faced a really strong wind, and wondered how fast it was blowing?
+One handy fact: once wind hits 25 miles an hour, flags blow straight to the side.
 Wind blowing 100 miles an hour is another story.
-The guy in this photo is at the top of Mount Washington, and in the video he spends a whole minute trying to walk into the wind.
-At one point, it knocks him over and blows him sideways across the ice!
+The guy in this video tries to walk into wind blowing at that speed, and it knocks him over and blows him sideways across the ice!
 Wind happens because as the sun warms the ground and air, the warm air rises up above any cooler air.
-That churning causes wind.
-Winds of different speeds get different names: breeze, gale, storm, or hurricane.
+That churning causes wind of different strengths: breeze, gale, storm, or hurricane.
 Let’s find out which ones can blow us over!

 Wee ones: Which is faster, a “light breeze” at 6 miles an hour, or a “gentle breeze” at 8 miles an hour?